xiaoxianyu-office/mm/Skills/Metaskills.md

 > In this image, an example of the above behavior is shown.
 If we execute `ExampleSkill_First`, the mechanics will be executed in the order of their numeration, from mechanic1 to mechanic9, with a delay of 20 ticks between mechanic7, mechanic8 and mechanic9

-# Targeter Inheritance and Override
+# Targets Inheritance and Override
 A peculiarity of Metaskills is their ability to "remember" the targets that were passed to it by the [Meta Mechanic] that called it.
 This behavior can have many uses and applications.

 ## Inheritance